March 06, 2023

 Ultimately, addressing emotional eating, and in some instances, embracing it, is part of fostering a healthy relationship with food and your body.
 Once we begin to let go of food as our only coping mechanism for dealing with strong emotions, we can adopt an intuitive eating approach and really embrace the joy that comes with having a positive relationship with food and share that with our families.

-While this blog post covered some of the basic concepts, if you really want to dive deeper into emotional eating and motherhood, join Jennifer Neale, Registered Dietitian and Certified Intuitive Eating Counsellor and Dr. Melisa Arias-Valenzuela, Clinical Psychologist for a FREE workshop on Friday March 10th at 12 pm EST or Monday March 13th at 8 pm EST.
+While this blog post covered some of the basic concepts, if you really want to dive deeper into emotional eating and motherhood, Jennifer Neale, Registered Dietitian and Certified Intuitive Eating Counsellor and Dr. Melisa Arias-Valenzuela, Clinical Psychologist hosted a FREE workshop on this topic in March.

 Comments will be approved before showing up.